Bob Jones University Museum & Gallery

 The Museum & Gallery, Inc. is currently located on the campus of Bob Jones University in Greenville, South Carolina.
 It was established in 1951, and focuses on sacred art, mainly European Old Master paintings, but also includes smaller collections of sculpture, furniture, architectural elements, textiles, Greek and Russian icons, and ancient artifacts.
-As of 2017, the museum is closed for a planned move to downtown Greenville, SC.
+In 2017, the museum is closed for a planned move to downtown Greenville, SC.
+As of 2026 the museum is still closed for renovations and seeking an alternate site.

 History

 Bob Jones Jr., son and successor of Bob Jones Sr. who founded the university, started collecting art in 1948.
 An acquisition fund was created to buy religious art from the western world to build a collection to serve both the University and South Carolina.
 The collection opened on Thanksgiving Day in 1951 with 25 paintings on display in two galleries next to the Bowen Collection of Antiquities.
 Even at this small beginning, the collection included works by Sandro Botticelli, Domenico Ghirlandaio, Tintoretto, Paolo Veronese, and Jusepe de Ribera.
 The collection grew rapidly, and in 1956 it moved to the new Fine Arts building.
 By 1962 it contained more than 200 works of art.
 The seven Benjamin West paintings from the Progress of Revealed Religion series (commissioned by King George III) were acquired in 1963, and in 1965 the collection again moved, this time to the former dining hall of the university.
 In 1996, M&G became an independent corporation and ultimately changed its name in 2019 to Museum & Gallery, Inc.

 In 2008, the Museum opened a second, smaller location in downtown Greenville at Heritage Green; however due to a lack of visitors and the need to review the collection's expansion and future, M&G chose to close the satellite location in 2017.